Airbnb to offer interactive experiences with Olympians ahead of Tokyo Games | The Japan Times

-The Japanese unit of Airbnb Inc., the world’s largest broker of private lodgings for tourists, said Tuesday it will offer experiences that provide direct interaction with former and current Olympians ahead of the Tokyo Games next summer.
+Airbnb said Tuesday it will offer experiences that provide direct interactions with former and current Olympians ahead of the Tokyo Games next summer.

-The initiative, in partnership with the International Olympic Committee, would allow Airbnb users to meet, train, or visit places with Olympians while providing the athletes with new sources of income.
+The initiative, a partnership between the Japanese unit of the world’s largest short-term lodging service and the International Olympic Committee, would allow Airbnb users to meet, train or visit places with Olympians while providing the athletes with new sources of income.

 “This platform will provide direct revenues to the athletes and underlines the IOC’s efforts to support athletes,” said Brett Hasell, head of the IOC’s partnership management.